-There are a number of ways you can help child “practice” their problem-solving skills which over time helps them become more competent.
+There are a number of ways you can help children “practice” their problem-solving skills which over time helps them become more competent.

-This involves both games that use their skills and also pushing them out of their comfort zone a little.
+This involves both games that use their skills and also push them out of their comfort zone a little.